HubSpot/Singularity/Docs/install.md

 #### Building from Source

-1. Run `mvn clean package` in the root of the Singularity repository.
+Run `mvn clean package` in the root of the Singularity repository.
+The SingularityService JAR will be created in `SingularityService/target/`.
-2. Copy

 #### Downloading a precompiled JAR